Bundesliga: Listless Borussia Dortmund feel the burn in Augsburg | DW | 26.09.2020

 Even a goal down, there was always the expectation that Dortmund's quality would shine through in the end.
 But rather than the inevitable equalizer, Augsburg shook Dortmund with a second to the joy of 6,000 socially distanced fans watching on.
 Dortmund looked crestfallen.

 "We have to do better.
 Offensively and defensively, that was not enough," a sullen Manuel Akanji said after the game.
-He is right — Dortmund were poor from front to back.
+He is right — Dortmund were poor from front to back — but Favre's assessment bemoaned Dortmund's "hasty"approach to the game.

+"We are very disappointed, it is hard to accept this defeat," he said.
+"We almost completely dominated the game with almost 80% possession.
+We started very well, but we weren't precise enough, we played hastily.
+Augsburg defended very well.
+We have to be more patient and play more over the sides against such teams."

 One of the biggest issues for Dortmund was the isolated figure of Erling Haaland.
 The two goals he scored last weekend against Borussia Mönchengladbach never looked like being replicated.
 His best chance came in the 89th minute, when he was denied by goalkeeper Rafal Gikiewicz, who already looks a shrewd signing.